-

 There are two ways to control your acne breakouts.

-1. As mentioned above, topical therapy is usually one’s first resort when it comes to trying to control acne breakouts.
+- As mentioned above, topical therapy is usually one’s first resort for trying to control acne breakouts.
 You can find these products at many of the beauty stores such as Ulta or Sephora.
 You can also go the cheaper route and grab something from your local drugstore or Walmart and Target.

 What is causing your acne?

-The cause for your acne breakouts could be one of a few things.
+The cause of your acne breakouts could be one of a few things.

-3. Genetics- This is something that we can’t really do much about.
+- Genetics- This is something that we can’t do much about.
 You can thank mom and dad for this.
 One thing you can do is make sure you are using the right products for your skin type.
-If you believe that genetics may be the cause of your acne, you may need to speak with a physician about systemic therapy.
+If you believe that genetics may cause your acne, you may need to speak with a physician about systemic therapy.

 There is no miracle overnight cure, nor is there a permanent solution to acne.
 But, you can slow down the production of oil and that will help reduce your acne breakouts.